Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 The vacancies are correct at point of advertisement but may be subject to change.
 Any alterations to the vacancies published will be notified to candidates that register an interest by starting an application via Oriel.

 There are rules regarding eligibility to apply for specialty training in the United Kingdom.
-If you are submitting an application, you will need to make sure that you meet all the eligibility criteria by the closing date of applications unless an alternative date is specified.
+If you are submitting an application, you will need to make sure that you meet all the eligibility criteria by the closing date of applications unless an alternative date is specified in the advert or clinical and academic person specifications.

 Tip: It is important that you demonstrate the essential criteria in the Academic and Clinical person specifications linked above, to ensure your application proceeds through the process.
 Refer to the person specification when completing your application.